virtualcitySYSTEMS/map-ui/documentation/SEARCH.md

  * @property {string} [icon] An optional icon
  * @property {Array<VcsAction>} [actions]
  * @property {function():Promise<void>} [clicked] Obligatory, if no feature is provided.
 Can overwrite default zoom to feature behaviour.
- * @property {import("ol").Feature|undefined} [feature] If a feature is provided, the feature is added to the result layer and search zooms to the layer's extent.
+ * @property {import("ol").Feature|undefined} [feature] If a feature (in web mercator) is provided, the feature is added to the result layer and search zooms to the layer's extent.
 Default clicked handler is zoom to feature, highlight feature and select feature, if feature has a FeatureInfoView.
  */
 ```

 If a feature is provided, the Search API adds a default click handler.
+Features must provide geometry in EPSG:3857 (web mercator).
 This default click handler zooms to the feature.
 If the feature has a FeatureInfoView (see [FeatureInfo](FEATURE_INFO.md)), the feature is selected and the corresponding FeatureInfoView is opened.